jessika/jessika.dev/posts/remark42-integration.md

     sudo firewall-cmd --add-service=http --permanent
     sudo firewall-cmd --reload
     ```
-1. Verify that your nginx server is accessible.
+1. Verify that your NGINX server is accessible.
 Visit http://\<public_IP_address\> (for example http://129.146.161.66/) in your web browser.
-Verify that you can see the nginx server test page showing the message "Welcome to nginx on Oracle Linux!".
+Verify that you can see the NGINX server test page showing the message "Welcome to nginx on Oracle Linux!".
 1. Verify that the subdomain registered in Part 3 is integrated correctly.
-Visit your subdomain using http.
-For example http://comments.jessgoesoutside.com and verify that it shows the same nginx server test page.
+Visit your subdomain in your browser using HTTP (For example http://comments.jessgoesoutside.com).
+Verify that it shows the same NGINX server test page.

 References: